reggiestain/hybrid-assessment/README.md

 ```
 ## Database Configuration

-Read and edit config/app.php and setup the 'Datasources' and any other configuration relevant for your application.
+Read and edit the .env file located in the project directory setup the 'Datasources' and any other configuration relevant for your application.

 ## Run Database Migration